Venafi/vault-pki-monitor-venafi/README.md

 ## Requirements for use with Trust Protection Platform

+1. For policy enforcement, the Venafi WebSDK user that Vault will be using needs to have been granted view and read permissions to the policy folder from which Venafi policy will be obtained.
-1. The WebSDK user that Vault will be using to authenticate with the Venafi Platform has been granted view, read, write, and create permission to their policy folder.
+1. For issuance visibility, the Venafi WebSDK user that Vault will be using needs to have been granted write and create permission to the policy folder where Vault issued certificates will be imported.

 ### Establishing Trust between Vault and Trust Protection Platform